-- 1 Rotate fan to check for binding. - 2 Inspect all factory- and field-installed wiring for loose connections.

-- 3 After evacuation is complete, open the liquid line and vapor line service valve stems to release the refrigerant charge (contained in outdoor unit) into the system. - 4 Replace the stem caps and tighten to the value listed in table 2. - 5 Check voltage supply at the disconnect switch.
+- 1 Rotate fan to check for binding. - Inspect all factory- and field-installed wiring for loose connections. - 3 After evacuation is complete, open the liquid line and vapor line service valve stems to release the refrigerant charge (contained in outdoor unit) into the system. - 4 Replace the stem caps and tighten to the value listed in table 2. - 5 Check voltage supply at the disconnect switch.
 The voltage must be within the range listed on the unit's nameplate.
-If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected. - 6 Connect manifold gauge set for testing and charging. - 7 Set the thermostat for a cooling demand.
-Turn on power to the indoor indoor unit and close the outdoor unit disconnect switch to start the unit. - 8 Recheck voltage while the unit is running.
+If not, do not start the equipment until you have consulted with the power company and the voltage condition has been corrected. - 6 Connect manifold gauge set for testing and charging or use the Lennox Dealer Setup App to monitor the pressures and temperatures of the refrigeration system. - 7 Turn on power to the indoor unit and close the outdoor unit disconnect switch to start the unit.
+Start-up and testing should be performed with the unit operating at the maximum cooling capacity (100% capacity).
+The unit can be operated at maximum capacity by entering the test mode at the thermostat or using the Lennox Dealer Setup App.
+The S30 Test Mode can be selected by going to Menu> Advanced Settings> View Dealer Control Center> Test and then select Cooling Maximum Rate Test. - 8 Recheck voltage while the unit is running.
 Power must be within range shown on the unit nameplate. - 9 Check system for sufficient refrigerant using the procedures outlined under Checking Refrigerant Charge.